-The title of CEO is now a misnomer – leaders no longer execute, they decide and then let others execute.
-Smart leaders have a different and vastly more effective way of dealing with today’s vexing paradoxes and the exponential frequency of change.
-They know how to confront and unlock the immense, though often unforeseen, opportunities that arise from turbulent, incessant and increasingly unexplainable forces impacting their business.
-They understand that hesitation and inaction only enlarge and worsen their challenges.
+The title of CEO is a misnomer.
+Leaders no longer execute, they decide … then they motivate others to execute.
+They have a different, vastly more effective way of dealing with the exponential pace of change.
+They know how to confront and unlock the immense, often unforeseen, opportunities that arise from turbulent and increasingly unexplainable forces impacting their business.
 They realize yesterday’s solutions are not just insufficient, they are counter-productive.
-They “go to school” when others seek refuge in old-school counsel.
-They have the skills, insights and confidence to seize the white spaces of opportunity and growth.
-They are much in demand and they know it.
+So they “go back to school” to acquire the skills, insights and confidence to seize the white spaces of growth.
+They are in demand and they know it.

-Acquiring the edge and leading with purpose requires, among other essential ingredients, the ability to develop and apply one’s strategic intelligence and foresight, to prick the bubble of ignorance and anticipate career derailers before they arrive, to select talent and build a strong, cohesive executive team, to relate well with key stakeholders, to deal with unexpected crises and high-impact surprises, to devise strategies that both inform and inspire, to foster a culture of resilience and to create smart business and management models that can compete for the future.
+Leading with purpose requires the ability to build and apply one’s strategic intelligence, to prick the bubble of ignorance and anticipate career derailers, to select talent and develop a cohesive executive team, to respond courageously to unexpected high-impact surprises, to devise strategies that inform and inspire, to foster a culture of resilience and create business models that can compete for the future.

-Beyond these skills, the responsibility of leadership demands that you deal effectively with ethical dilemmas and avoid the ever-present allure of the slippery slope, know how to nurture and lead people who are brighter than you, design and build healthy organizations, decide when “the game” must be retooled, overcome self-doubts and find those enlightening, if not life-altering, answers to the quintessential questions that will determine your leadership identity and thus your destiny.
+Beyond these skills, leadership today means dealing effectively with ethical dilemmas while avoiding the allure of the slippery slope, knowing how to lead people who are brighter than you, designing a smart and healthy organization, and deciding when “the game” must be retooled.
+Smart leaders have discovered the enlightening, if not life-altering, answers to the essential questions that determine one’s identity and therefore one’s destiny.

 This practical, intensive, provocative, highly interactive, advanced program is the creation of Dr. Jim Murray who has successfully led large and small organizations in both the public and private sectors.
 He has a remarkable track record of helping senior executives and over 600 organizations achieve their often underappreciated potential.
 His life’s quest over almost five decades of exemplary practice is to liberate genius and change lives.

-This program is offered but once a year and has a limited enrollment (and it sells out early) – don’t miss your opportunity.
+This program is offered once a year, has a limited enrollment and sells out early – don’t miss your opportunity.

 WHAT RECENT ATTENDEES HAVE TO SAY